jeffmo/tube/README.md

 Tubez is an abstraction over http2/3 (and, eventually, websocket and webtransport) for establishing long-lived, uni- and bi-directional streams of binary data (called a "Tube") between a client and a server with an extremely simple API.
-It supports both client- and server-initiated Tubes, Tube-lifecycle management, and uses a custom framing protocol with future intention to support intelligent routing and load-balancing with minimal compromise to data privacy.
+It supports both client- and server-initiated Tubes, Tube-lifecycle management, and uses a custom framing protocol with future intention to support intelligent routing and load-balancing of Tubes with minimal compromise to data privacy.